 Children will love the space and proximity to the beach and ocean offered by Karpaha Sands, with the Seed Suites providing two bedrooms, two bathrooms and a private garden

 Whether relaxing in the spa or dining on fish pulled from the sea that morning, the mood at Karpaha Sands is restful and restorative, with the gentle breeze drifting through the open-sided restaurant or spa pavilion, carrying with it the scent of frangipani or bougainvillea.
-Mark a special occasion with a private candlelit dinner on the beach, or dine in the upper floor restaurant where the views of the ocean challenge the fresh seafood and memorable flavors of the food for first place.
+Mark a special occasion with a private candlelit dinner on the beach, or dine in the upper floor restaurant where the views of the ocean challenge the fresh seafood and memorable flavours of the food for first place.
 The infinity pool is a dreamy spot to spend a day, while the bar lounge and rambling gardens are equally tranquil and inviting.

 If itchy feet succeed in dragging you from a day bed or lounger by the pool, Karpaha Sands is within an hour’s drive of the ancient capital of Pollonaruwa and the towns of Batticaloa and Trincomalee.
 A day’s excursion to Maduru Oya National Park brings elephants, sloth bears, pelicans and storks, while the east coast lagoons are a haven for birdlife.